jortsIDtech/Kellogg/Interviews2.md

 8. What unique strengths and skills will you bring to this internship experience?
 9. What methods do you find the most effective when working on complex technical problems?
 10. How would you ensure that safety is a top priority during tasks and assignments assigned to you?
+11. Do you have any questions for me?